caniskit/Gas-Station-Project/README.md

 # Gas-Station-Project
-Kotlin Mobile app for android devices and shows turkey gas prices provided by some oil companies
+Kotlin Mobile app for android devices and shows turkey gas prices provided by some oil companies.
+This is team project for Software Lecture
 # Find Oil Web Site
 Home Page